asu-ke-web-services/gios-vagrant/README.md

   `Example: sudo bash create_box.sh`

  Note: Optionally you can push the box to [Altas](https://atlas.hashicorp.com) so it can be distributed easily.

+4. Upload this box to altas under gios-asu account.

 //TODO create gios-asu on atlas and host there.
 For testing added to personal repo